Top senators see no evidence for Trump Tower wiretap claim

 A spokesperson for the British agency called those claims “utterly ridiculous.”

-“The media allegations about GCHQ being asked to conduct ‘wiretapping’ against the then president-elect are nonsense,” a GCHQ spokesperson told Agence France-Presse.
+“The media allegations about GCHQ being asked to conduct ‘wiretapping’ against the then president-elect are nonsense,” a GCHQ spokesperson told AFP.